-Mr. Guelleh thanked Mr. Obama for what he called a vision for the development of Africa, including heath care, education, and food securioty in Djibouti.
+Mr. Guelleh thanked Mr. Obama for what he called a vision for the development of Africa, including heath care, education and food security in Djibouti.

 But President Obama said human trafficking in Djibouti remains a concern.
 He said the U.S. will engage with Djibouti on human rights issues.
 A Freedom House report rates Djibouti as "not free."

-The White House says both presidents talked about their committment to keep al-Qaida and the Somali-based Islamist terrorist group al-Shebab from gaining ground.
+The White House says both presidents talked about their commitment to keep al-Qaida and the Somali-based Islamist terrorist group al-Shabab from gaining ground.

-Djiboutian solders are part of the African Union force that has had some success against al-Shebab in Somalia.
+Djiboutian solders are part of the African Union force that has had some success against al-Shabab in Somalia.

 In an interview with the VOA Somali service, President Guelleh said $3 billion of Western pledges to help Somalia rebuild its army and the country have not been met.
 He said there is no getting around the fact that rebuilding the army is a necessity if the world wants to see Somalia stand on its own feet.